michaeldmoore/CSVServer/README.md

 2018-04-17 10:39:12.000,FFF,Central,0.838865293039815
 ```

-Each row should have at least one numeric value column (though this can ba called anything).
+Each row should have at least one numeric value column (though this can be called anything).
 Each row in the csv file will return a row in the JSON datasource, with the other columns available as named fields.
 Generally, there will be a date/time field too, though this is not strictly necessary.

 ## Sample single-valued time-series formatted CSV file